Turkish vocabulary: Origins

 With the advent of the Turkish Republic in 1923 came the attempt to unify the languages of the people and the administration, and to westernize the country.
 The modern Turkish alphabet, based on the Latin script, was introduced.
-Also, Arabic and Persian words were replaced, as possible, by:
+Language reform efforts led by Mustafa Kemal Atatürk were also introduced in an aim to remove foreign loanwords in Turkish and restore a more Turkic-based vocabulary, where the majority of Arabic and Persian words were replaced by: